North Dakota Money Broker Bond: A Comprehensive Guide

 How Much Does the North Dakota Money Broker Bond Cost?

-The North Dakota Money Broker Bond can cost anywhere between $500 to $6,250 per year.
+The North Dakota Money Broker Bond can cost anywhere between $500 to $6,250 per year or $50 to $625 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on a $50,000 bond requirement.

 $50,000 Money Broker Bond Cost